yusuke-yamashita/memo/JapanTestCommunity/MyPerspectiveontheJapaneseQACommunity.md

 The Test Design Contest is held annually from around October to January.
 Participants can join individually for 5000 yen or as a company for 55,000 yen.

-It is worth noting that this is not just a "bug-hunting contest," but rather a competition to showcase the high level of skill in test design.
-This is often referred to as "test development."

-The main judging points are the "test analysis," where one comprehensively considers what to test and how, and the "test architecture design," where one explains these decisions convincingly.

 Listening to the contest is free.

 Official website: [https://www.aster.or.jp/testcontest/](https://www.aster.or.jp/testcontest/)